MicrosoftDocs/azure-stack-docs/azure-stack/user/aks-how-to-use-cli.md

 ### [Windows](#tab/windows)

-For a Windows machine, download and install an MSI with the Azure CLI with AKS support from https://aka.ms/ash-aks-cli-windows.
+For a Windows machine, download and install an MSI with the Azure CLI with AKS support from [Install Azure CLI on Windows](/cli/azure/install-azure-cli-windows?tabs=azure-cli).

 After you have installed Azure CLI with AKS support, verify that the installation is correct by running the following Azure CLI command: